MooVC/MooVC/README.md

 - Added a new Diagnostics namespace, intended to support a more scalable variant of passive information emission than that provided by the Logging namespace.
 - Added a new variant of Ensure.ArgumentIsAcceptable that does not require a message.
+- Added Async variants of Persistence.IEventStore, Persistence.IStore and Persistence.MappedStore.
 - Added new Min and Max extensions for DateTimeOffset.
 - Annotated extensions to better support static analysis for null state.
 - Created new contextual resource files and migrated resources from centralized resource file.
+- Changed Processing.ProcessorStateChangedEventArgs so that it is now serializable.
+- Changed the type of the first parameter of Processing.ProcessorStateChangedEventHandler to IProcessor (**Breaking Change**).
 - Changed Linq.Paging to a Record type(**Breaking Change**).
 - Modified Serialization extensions to account for null state(**Breaking Change**).
 - Deleted Net.ICredentialProvider from the Net namespace (**Breaking Change**).